golota60/oxytail/YOUR_OWN_THEME.md

-Creating your own theme in oxytail is mean to be as easy as possible.
+Creating your own theme in oxytail is meant to be as easy as possible.

 1. Create a new lib package with `cargo new <package_name> --lib`
 2. Create a public enum with your theme